Contextual Intelligence: How Contextual AI Cuts Through Security Noise

 Tool Fragmentation and Visibility Gaps

 Security architectures consist of disconnected point solutions.
 Endpoint, network, identity, and cloud tools operate in isolation, requiring manual log correlation for complete threat visibility.
-When attackers exploit gaps between systems, early indicators disappear into blind spots, delaying response efforts.
+The 2025 Verizon DBIR documents that third-party and supply chain breaches doubled year-over-year, from 15% to 30% of all breaches—the single most significant trend shift in the 2024 threat landscape.

 Direct Business Impact